ericnordelo/poinciana/README.md

 Each `tree` file should describe at least one function under test.
 Trees follow these rules:

-- The first line is the root tree identifier, composed of the contract and function names which should be delimited by a double colon.
+- The first line is the root tree identifier, composed of the module (contract or component) and function names which should be delimited by a double colon.
-- `bulloak` expects you to use `├` and `└` characters to denote branches.
+- `poinciana` expects you to use `├` and `└` characters to denote branches.
 - If a branch starts with either `when` or `given`, it is a condition.
   - `when` and `given` are interchangeable.
 - If a branch starts with `it`, it is an action.